wp-plugins/mainwp-child/readme.txt

 10. The Extension Screen

 == Changelog ==

+= 0.29.2 =
+* Fix for ini_set warning when this has been disabled on the host

 = 0.29.1 =
 * Backups now use structure tags on child sites too